-The text about hondureños migrating and then emigrating was generally well understood and candidates who gave clear, detailed answers in their own words achieved good marks.
+The text about using technology to work at distance was generally well understood and candidates who gave clear, detailed answers in their own words achieved good marks.
 A few candidates lost marks when they copied five or more words directly from the text.
 A small minority disregarded the reference given to the paragraph where the information for each specific question was be found.